 A well failure caused water quantity concerns at the Severndale Water Treatment Plant, a groundwater treatment plant operated by the Anne Arundel County Department of Public Works (DPW).
 This plant serves north-central Anne Arundel County, and is supplied by wells in two different aquifers.
 A new well, 3R, was drilled in 2018 to replace the old, failed well.
 Both the old well and the new replacement well withdraw from the lesser-used "Upper Patapsco" aquifer.
 MDE raised concerns about the new Well 3R's water quality due to high levels of radiological contaminants.
-Working with limited technical capacity from the County, ETAD used available information (historical pumpage records, historical radionuclide compliance data, etc.) to determine a conservative maximum "blending ratio" for use of the new Well 3R, blending flow in a controlled manner alongside the other "Lower Patapsco" aquifer wells, which have lower levels of naturally-occurring radionuclides.
-MDE approval to place Well 3R into service, with operating conditions (including the maximum blending ratio), was given to the County in September 2018.
+Working with limited technical capacity from the county, Engineering and Technical Assistance Division (ETAD) used available information (historical pumpage records, historical radionuclide compliance data, etc.) to determine a conservative maximum "blending ratio" for use of the new Well 3R, blending flow in a controlled manner alongside the other "Lower Patapsco" aquifer wells, which have lower levels of naturally-occurring radionuclides.
+MDE's approval to place Well 3R into service, with operating conditions (including the maximum blending ratio), was given to the county in September 2018.